 After completing her Masters of Divinity at Princeton Theological Seminary, Stephanie and Derek made Tucson their home.
-She is an ordained minister in the Presbyterian Church, USA and is currently serving as Parish Associate at St. Mark’s.
+She is an ordained minister in the Presbyterian Church, USA.
 Stephanie’s faith and love for her community drove her extensive involvement from coaching cross country to coordinating the after school garden program, to working in the schools as a substitute teacher, even serving on the Site Council and PTO.
 The more she was involved in the Tucson community and public schools the more she saw that a lack of investment in public education adversely affects all Arizonans

 Stephanie worked tirelessly to collect signatures in order to refer SB1431 to the ballot as Proposition 305 to reverse the voucher expansion law passed in 2017.
 She served as the Regional Lead for Save Our Schools in 2018 to stop expansion and the lack of regulation in the voucher expansion system.